 BusyKid Visa Prepaid Spend Card

 You can set rates for different chores and your children can mark them complete and see when they will be paid.
-Parents who use BusyKid appreciate that this system instills a sense of responsibility and ownership over spending and saving in their children.
+Parents who use BusyKid appreciate that this system instills a sense of responsibility and ownership over their finances.

 You can read our review here if you’d like to learn more.